 “CRITTERCAMS give us a unique window into animal behavior and allow us to see the world from a bison’s-eye-view,” Kinka explains.
 “Ultimately, we hope data collected from the CRITTERCAMS will allow us to develop a kind of FitBit for bison so that we can extrapolate what bison are doing from their movement patterns alone, without the need for a camera.”

-Jared Stabach, a Research Ecologist at the Smithsonian Conservation Biology Institute's Conservation Ecology Center, secures a LoRa GPS ear tag before releasing a bison back onto American Prairie Reserve.
+Jared Stabach, a Research Ecologist at the Smithsonian Conservation Biology Institute's Conservation Ecology Center, secures a LoRa GPS ear tag before releasing a bison back onto American Prairie.

 “I am very excited about the project,” Shamon says.
 “Traditionally, we use GPS collars to track animals.
 However, these devices are costly, and that means we can only tag a few individuals.
 Bison are herd species and they collectively transform landscapes.
 If we really want to understand bison’s role in this ecosystem, we need to understand their collective movements and the social structure of the herd.
 With this emerging technology, we can now track many individuals for reasonable costs.
 This is cutting-edge science.”

-A female bison is set for release onto the Reserve after being fitted with a National Geographic CRITTERCAM and LoRa GPS ear tag.
+A female bison is set for release after being fitted with a National Geographic CRITTERCAM and LoRa GPS ear tag.

 This new research will continue to inform our understanding of bison in the months and years to come, and all of it is a result of the work accomplished at the bison handling.